zeevmoney/atom-node/README.md

 tracker.flush(); // Flush immediately
 ```
 ### Tracker onError
-The flush and track methods return a promise (array with positive results - see docs/example)
+The flush and track methods return a promise (array with positive results - see docs/example).
-case of failure the onError function will be called, which by default just logs the error to console
+Case of failure the onError function will be called, which by default just logs the error to console
 If you want to handle the error otherwise just overwrite the onError function like this:
 ```js
 const AtomTracker = require('atom-node').Tracker;